There are different strains of avian influenza with some low pathogenicity strains detected in Australia and Victoria previously.

 Transmission

 Wild birds are considered the natural host for the virus.
-H5 is transmitted by direct exposure to the virus in saliva, nasal secretions and droppings of infected birds or via indirect exposure to contaminated environments or objects (e.g. clothing, boots, equipment, etc.).
+H5 bird flu is transmitted by direct exposure to the virus in saliva, nasal secretions and droppings of infected birds or via indirect exposure to contaminated environments or objects (e.g. clothing, boots, equipment, etc.).

-H5 rarely spreads from birds or other wildlife species to humans.
+H5 bird flu rarely spreads from birds or other wildlife species to humans.
 However, it can happen if someone is in close contact with an infected species, their droppings or working in a heavily contaminated environment.
 It’s imperative that personal protective equipment is worn when handling birds or other wildlife species and that good hygiene practices are followed.

-Reporting suspected H5
+Reporting suspected H5 bird flu

 Additional resources